KDE/documentation-develop-kde-org/content/hig/introduction/architecture.md

     user and frequently changed, like enabling/disabling WiFi and Bluetooth, or whether or not to show notifications.
--   **Application-Workspace Interaction**: Displays information about each application\'s windows, and provides ways to move or close them and change how they run within the workspace.
+-   **Application-Workspace Interaction**: Displays information about each application's windows, and provides ways to move or close them and change how they run within the workspace.
 -   **Application**: The top-level container of a single application.
 -   **Application Tools**: Provides access to an application\'s